Strategy-proofness with single-peaked and single-dipped preferences: Introduction

 There is a considerable literature on strategy-proofness that studies domains in which the Gibbard-Satterthwaite impossibility can be avoided; see \cite{barbera2011strategyproof} for a survey.
 For the case of locating public facilities, the domains of single-peaked preferences and single-dipped preferences have been analyzed in depth.

 If the facility is a public good, \emph{e.g.}, a school or a hospital, the domain of single-peaked preferences is appealing. \cite{black1948decisions, black1948rationale} was the first to discuss single-peaked preferences and to show that the median voter rule, which selects the median of the declared peaks, is strategy-proof and selects the Condorcet winner.
 Later, \cite{moulin1980strategy} and \cite{barbera1994characterization} characterize all strategy-proof rules on this domain: the {\it generalized median voter rules}.
-By contrast, if the facility is a prison or a cemetery, \emph{i.e.}, a facility that is considered a public bad, the single-dipped preference domain emerges naturally. \cite{barbera2012domains} and \cite{manjunath2014efficient} show that on this domain all strategy-proof rules have a range of at most two.
+By contrast, if the facility is considered a public bad, \emph{e.g.} a prison, the single-dipped preference domain emerges naturally. \cite{barbera2012domains} and \cite{manjunath2014efficient} show that on this domain all strategy-proof rules have a range of at most two.

+However, there are public facilities which do not give rise to unanimous opinions, that is, the preferences of some agents are single-peaked, while the preferences of others are single-dipped.
+Examples include dog parks, soccer stadiums, or dance clubs.
+For example, dog owners may have single-peaked preferences on the location of a dog park, yet individuals who do not like dogs probably have single-dipped preferences.
+Consequently, in order to deal with such situations, a domain that includes both single-peaked and single-dipped preferences is needed.
+If the set of admissible preferences of each agent coincides with the set of all single-peaked and all single-dipped preferences, \cite{berga2000maximal} and \cite{achuthankutty2018dictatorship} show that the Gibbard-Satterthwaite impossibility applies.
+Hence, the preference domain needs to be further constrained.